Feb 19, 2021

 “Baby food manufacturers hold a special position of public trust.
 Consumers believe that they would not sell products that are unsafe.
 Consumers also believe that the federal government would not knowingly permit the sale of unsafe baby food,” the report states.

 The presence of lead, arsenic, mercury and cadmium in the food we feed our children can be scary and shocking.
-FDPK’s consumer protection lawyers have experience in making sure manufacturers making untruthful or misleading claims are held accountable.
+Our consumer protection lawyers have experience in making sure manufacturers making untruthful or misleading claims are held accountable.

-Posted by Erin Holliday.
+Posted by Erin Holliday, former FDPK Associate Attorney.